Australia's newest university campus

 A cutting-edge university precinct

 USC Moreton Bay will be at the heart of The Mill at Moreton Bay, a vibrant area that will include cafes, shops, professional office space, cultural events and sporting facilities.

 The university precinct will also reflect USC’s ongoing commitment to environmental sustainability, with innovations in construction, green power generation and water recycling.

-The campus will be a short walk from the Petrie train station (at the junction of the existing Caboolture Rail Line and the soon-to-be-opened Moreton Bay Rail Link), with easy access from Gympie Road and the Bruce Highway.
+The campus will be a short walk from the Petrie train station (at the junction of the existing Caboolture Rail Line and the new Redcliffe Peninsula Line (opened in late 2016), with easy access from Gympie Road and the Bruce Highway.

 Transforming a community

 USC’s vision is for the neighbouring communities of Moreton Bay and the Sunshine Coast to work together to expand educational opportunities throughout the region.

 Following an agreement between QUT and USC, the QUT campus (on the TAFE site at Caboolture) transitioned to a USC campus from 8 January 2018.
-USC Caboolture will commence teaching from Semester 1, 2018.
+USC Caboolture commenced teaching in Semester 1, 2018.

 As the Caboolture and Moreton Bay campuses grow, USC will work with local schools, industries and community groups to ensure we deliver educational opportunities that meet the region’s needs, and prepare graduates for the opportunities of a changing economy.